 We analyze a few simple scenarios of SIP message exchanges for a call setup between two SIP phones.
-We use an SIP Express Router (SER) for proxying and monitoring the SIP messages.
+We use a SIP Express Router (SER) for proxying and monitoring the SIP messages.
 We show and analyze INVITE, CANCEL, ACK, and BYE requests and their responses.
 We discuss SIP transactions and SIP dialogs.
-We experiment with the case in which the intermediary proxy server participates only in call setup and with the case in which the intermediary proxy modifies the path of SIP signalling messages in order to participate in the signalling of the entire SIP session.
+We experiment with the case when the intermediary proxy server participates only in call setup and with the case when the intermediary proxy modifies the path of SIP signalling messages in order to participate in the signalling of the entire SIP session.
 We do not discuss the media flow.
-In our experiments the RTP media streaming packets are transmitted between two SIP phones directly, without intermediaries.
+In our experiments the RTP media streaming packets are transmitted between two SIP phones directly without intermediaries.

-Understanding SIP exchanges by experimentation1
+Understanding SIP exchanges by experimenting1

-1. The test-bed configuration1
+1. The test-bed configuration .1

-2. sign proxy handles call setup only and SIP phones transmit all other g directly 2
+2. sign proxy handles call setups only and SIP phones transmit the rest of g directly .2

-2 .1.
-Overview of the scenario
+2. 1.
+Overview of the scenario .
+2

-2 .2.
-What do the SIP messages look like?
+2. .2.
+What do the SIP messages look like? .
+3

-2 .3.
-Configuration of SIP phones .4
+2. 3.
+Configuration of SIP phones .
+4

-2 .4.
+2. .4.
 Configuration of the SIP proxy server .
 5

-2 .5.
-Call setup messages
+2. .5.
+Call setup messages .
+6

-2 .6.
+2. .6.
 Cancelled call setup .
 9

-2 .7.
-Stateless configuration of SER server 13
+2. .7.
+Stateless configuration of SER server

-3. SIP proxy handles the call setup and all subsequent signalling messages 14
+3. SIP proxy handles the call setup and all subsequent signalling messages I 14

 4. Oth er experiments for understanding SIP 21

-5. Glossary
+5. Glo ssary 22

-6. .
-Related links
+6. Rela ated links 22